gmuecke/boutique-de-jus/README.md

 # Setup

+## Requirements

+- IntelliJ with the Scala support installed (be sure to have the latest version, especially when running on JDK 11)
+- OR: JDK8 or JDK11, Scala 2.12.8, Maven 3.5.4 (best to have these in addition to IntelliJ)
+- a JVM Monitoring solution (such as VisualVM 1.4.2)

-Build the workshop
+## Build the workshop

     mvn clean install

-Start the server via bootstrap
+## Start the server via bootstrap

     mvn exec:exec -pl bdj-bootstrap